drupol/phpngrams/README.md

 `composer require drupol/phpngrams`

+The library provides two classes:

+* NGrams
+* NGramsCyclic

+and one trait:

+* NGramsTrait

 ## Usage

 Let's say you want to find all the N-Gram of size 3 of the string **hello world**: